 Liferaft Information and Contents

 Every certified liferaft will carry labels and inspection records which identify serial numbers, rated capacities of the equipment, weight, inspection schedules and expiration dates for those certification inspections.
 Also note that the yellow valise pack indicates that a 406 MHZ ELT is installed.
-Although sometimes marked differently, the example tag shown below comes from a Type I, 14-person Winslow liferaft, which is common on larger corporate aircraft.
+Although sometimes marked differently, the example tag shown below comes from a Type I, 14-person Winslow liferaft.
 Also note the due date for the next inspection in the yellow circle labeled “next service due date.”
 The folded FAA 8130-3 Authorized Release Certificate, Airworthiness Approval Tag from the pocket shows the detailed inspection and verification for all of the equipment contained within the packed survival kit or, in some cases, the kit attached to the liferaft.

 NOTE: If the liferaft does not have a copy of its contents attached, ask maintenance for a copy of the liferaft’s Form 8130-3, which likely lists the liferaft’s survival equipment.